Want to create a stunning personal website in WordPress?

 Setup Google Analytics – sign up for Google Analytics (free), add your website and fill out your info.
 You’ll then find your tracking ID in the Admin section of your Google Analytics dashboard.

 Setup Google Search Console – sign up for a free Google Search Console account, add your website, and you will be instructed to verify domain ownership.
-Copy the TXT record from Search Console and paste it into your DNS configuration.
-If you’re using SiteGround for hosting, this will be found under My Accounts → Go To cPanel → Advanced DNS Zone Editor.
+Copy the TXT record from Google Search Console and paste it into your DNS configuration in your NameHero account.

 Need something more custom than Astra Starter Sites?